 Frank Bowling RA

-Frank Bowling was a leading Colour Field painter and colour dominated his work in the 1970s.
+Bowling was a leading Colour Field painter and colour dominated his work in the 1970s.
 The earthier hues of his figurative palette gave way to an exploration of high-key and lyrical colour.
-Spontaneity and chance became important working methods in the mid to late 1970s and Bowling began referring to his work as 'poured paintings'.
-Bowling's recent work utilises a full range of colour and is marked by the artist’s periods of often intense experimentation with surface texture.
+Spontaneity, chance, spilling, dripping and brushing became important working methods in the mid to late 1970s and Bowling began referring to his work as “poured paintings”.
+His recent work utilises a full range of colour and is marked by the artist’s periods of often intense experimentation with surface texture.
 He maintains working studios in London and New York.